t4d-classes/blazor-server_08022021/blazorise-setup.md

 using Blazorise.Icons.FontAwesome;
 ```

-Add this in the `ConfigureServices` method:
+Add this in the `ConfigureServices` method beneath the SQL Server registration:

 ```csharp
 services